What is an access audit?

 - We work with senior officials, Assembly Members and Ministers of the Welsh Government.

 Tony Crowhurst B.Sc.
 (Mathematics), DBA.
 Cert Dip AF, MRICS.
-Tony is a Chartered Surveyor, a member of the Royal Institute of Chartered Surveyors, is fully insured and has over 35 years experience in the building industry.
+Tony was a Chartered Surveyor and has more than 35 years of experience in the building industry.
 He has worked with and for disabled people for many years both as customer and client.